tarof429/stuckathome/rhcsa/README.md

 openssh-clients-8.7p1-38.el9_4.4.x86_64
 ```

-To create a local YUM repo, follow these steps (for AlmaLinux 9):

-- Install createrepo package
+On the exam, you may need to create a local YUM repo fromm an ISO.
+Below are the steps:

 - Create a directory called /iso
-- Mount the AlmaLinux 9 ISO to /iso
+- Mount the AlmaLinux 9 ISO to /iso.
+For example: `mount /dev/sr1 /iso`.
+- Install the createrepo package.
+It is in AppStream/c.
+For example: `dnf install createrepo_c-0.20.1-2.el9.x86_64.rpm createrepo_c-libs-0.20.1-2.el9.x86_64.rpm`
 - Create a directory called /localrepo
 - Create a directory called /localrepo/BaseOS
 - Copy /iso/BaseOS/Packages to /localrepo/BaseOS/Packages